WinVector/WVPlots/Examples/PickingThresholds/UnrollingROC.md

 has the disease, then nearly half the people who test positive are actually negative.

+These sort of details are easier to work through with tools that expose tradeoff management, like `ThresholdPlot`, rather than only examining the ROC.

 ## Let’s Sum It All Up

 What have we established in this article?